diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 and
 [GitLab also supports GitLab-specific references](../../../user/markdown.md#gitlab-specific-references).
 These may also be implemented by third-party Markdown rendering engines which integrate with GitHub or GitLab.
-For example, editor or IDE plugins which allow the user to directly edit Markdown for issues/PRs/MRs within the editor/IDE.
+For example, editor or IDE plugins which enable the user to directly edit Markdown for issues, pull requests, or merge requests within the editor or IDE.

 ### Markdown examples